Duds/capopt_platform/docs/design/product-backlog.md

 # CapOpt Platform - Product Backlog

 ## Backlog Overview
 This backlog reflects the current state of the CapOpt Platform with the completed Strategic Navigation Flow implementation and updated priorities.
+The platform is now positioned as "CapOps" - a comprehensive operational capability optimisation system with Critical Control Theory (CCT) at its core.

 ## Sprint 1: Enterprise Foundation ✅ **COMPLETED**